KhanhCon/Eyes-Detection/README.md

 # Eyes-Detection
-Eyes detection with Sobel edge detection
+Eyes extraction using Sobel edge detection implemented in Matlab